 Binance has added the margin trading feature to its platform, providing higher profit potential than trading without leverage—so is this good or bad news?
 And what does ”margin trading” mean?
-Let’s take a look at how this works on other exchanges.
+Let’s take a look!

 What’s margin trading?

 Before you jump in, if you’re new to crypto, know that margin trading is high risk.

 We’ll go back to those risks in the case study section, but let’s start with the basic terms.